brnco/AVAIL_Intro-To-Python_Workshop/README.md

 This single-day free webinar provides an introduction to the Python programming language.
 It's hosted by the Smithsonian Library and Archives (SLA) Audiovisual Preservation Initiative (AVMPI) and Audiovisual Archivists Interest Lunch (AVAIL).

-fubar

-The presentation slides can be accessed at this link: 🚧coming soon🚧
+The presentation slides can be accessed at [this link](https://brnco.github.io/AVAIL_Intro-To-Python_Workshop/webinar.html)

 # Tabel Of Contents